A bag-of-paths framework for network data analysis: The basic bag-of-paths framework

+Finally, the set of all bounded paths \emph{up to length} $t$ is denoted by $\mathcal{P}(\le t)=\cup_{\tau=0}^{t}\mathcal{P}(\tau)$.
+Note that, by convention, for $i = j$ and $t=0$, zero-length paths are allowed with zero associated cost.
+Other types of paths will be introduced later; a summary of the mathematical notation appears in Table \ref{Tab_notation01}.

-Now, a probability distribution on this finite set $\mathcal{P}(\le t)$, representing the probabilities of picking a path $\wp\in\mathcal{P}(\le t)$ in the bag-of-up-to-$t$-length-paths, is defined as the probability distribution P$(\wp)$ minimizing the total expected cost-to-go, $\mathbb{E}[ \tilde{c}(\wp)]$, among all the distributions having a fixed relative entropy $J_0$ with respect to a reference distribution, for instance a natural random walk on the graph \cite{Mantrach-2009}.
+Now, we consider a probability distribution on this finite set $\mathcal{P}(\le t)$, representing the probability of drawing a path $\wp\in\mathcal{P}(\le t)$ from a bag containing all paths up to length $t$.
+We search for the distribution of paths P$(\wp)$ minimizing the expected total cost-to-go, $\mathbb{E}[ \tilde{c}(\wp)]$, among all the distributions having a fixed relative entropy $J_0$ with respect to a reference distribution, here the natural random walk on the graph (see Equation (\ref{Eq_Transition_probabilities01})).
 This choice naturally defines a probability distribution on the set of paths of maximal length $t$ such that high-cost paths occur with a low probability while short paths occur with a high probability.
-In other words, we are seeking for path probabilities, $\textnormal{P}(\wp)$, $\wp\in\mathcal{P}(\le t)$, minimizing the total expected cost subject to a constant relative entropy constraint:
+In other words, we are seeking for path probabilities, $\textnormal{P}(\wp)$, $\wp\in\mathcal{P}(\le t)$, minimizing the expected total cost subject to a constant relative entropy constraint\footnote{In theory, non-negativity constraints should be added, but this is not necessary as the resulting probabilities are automatically non-negative.}:

+where $J_{0} > 0$ is provided a priori by the user, according to the desired degree of randomness and $\tilde{\text{P}}^{\mathrm{ref}}(\wp)$ represents the probability of following the path $\wp$ when walking according to the reference transition probabilities $p_{ij}^{\mathrm{ref}}$ of the natural random walk on $G$ (see Equation (\ref{Eq_Transition_probabilities01})).